New Dollar General approved in Granite Quarry area - Salisbury Post

 GRANITE QUARRY — Another Dollar General is sprouting in Rowan County.

-The Granite Quarry Planning Board approved a site plan for a new retail location at 6195 U.S. Hwy.
-52 on Aug.
+The Granite Quarry Planning Board approved a site plan for a new retail location at 6195 U.S. 52 on Aug.
 10, which Town Planner Steve Blount confirmed is slated to be a new Dollar General location.
-There is another Dollar General location at 101 Granite Lane.
+There is another Dollar General location at 101 Granite Lane, on the north side of town.

 In February, the town’s Board of Aldermen shot down a rezoning request for another parcel off U.S. Highway 52 and St. Luke Church Road that would have become a Dollar General location.
 The decision from the board meant the developer could not apply for another rezoning request for the property for a year.